csamaro/sqlalchemy-challenge/README.md

-# sqlqlchemy-challenge
-## Module 10 Vacation Problem
+# Module 10 Vacation Problem
-- For this challenge, I am analyzing the climate for Honolulu, HI for an upcoming vacation.
+- For this challenge, I am analyzing the climate of Honolulu, HI for an upcoming vacation.
 - I am given two .csv files and one .sqlite file to start
 - There are two seperate parts: The Analysis & The Climate API